JonasPf/http-402-alert-extension/WARP.md

 - Check `console.log` statements in both contexts

 ## Key Implementation Details

+### Dependencies
+- **ethers.js**: Ethereum JavaScript library used for wallet functionality.
+Managed via npm and bundled into popup.js via esbuild.
+- **esbuild**: Fast JavaScript bundler used to bundle the extension's JavaScript files with dependencies.

 ### Storage Limitations
 - Events stored in memory only (not persisted)